In response to the ongoing COVID-19 crisis, our partners at Mastercard have released amended details regarding the enforcement of SCA compliance.

 Standards required to be met by SCA included that strong customer authentication was enforced when five contactless transactions were made in a row, or the cumulative amount of transactions exceeded a value of 150 Euros.

-The FCA is now unlikely to take action against the lack of enforcement during this period if authentication is not met.
+The FCA is now unlikely to take action against the lack of enforcement during this period if authentication is not met (this differs to the standards set by the larger European Commission).

 The e-commerce landscape is expected to change at a rapid pace due to the challenges presented by COVID-19.
 One of these challenges is undoubtedly going to be the implementation of SCA within e-commerce.